Riemannian Metrics and Harmonic Sections of Spinor Bundles: Preliminaries

-By Green's formula both Dirac $Q$ and Dirac Laplacian $P$ operators for a Dirac bundle $V$ over a compact Riemannian manifold without boundary are easily seen to be symmetric operators for the $C^{\infty}$-sections of Dirac bundle.
-Taking as domain of definition the closure of the differentiable sections of $V$ in the Sobolev $H^1-$ and respectively $H^2$-topology, leads to two selfadjoint operators in $L^2(V)$.
+We review here the spectral properties of the Dirac operator and Laplacian over a compact Riemannian manifold $M$.
+Consider first the case $\partial M=\varnothing$, see e.g.~\cite{BW93,Gi95}.
+The operators $D, D^2:\Gamma(\Sigma)\to\Gamma(\Sigma)$ are elliptic and formally self-adjoint; taking as domains the closure of $\Gamma(\Sigma)$ in the Sobolev $H^1$- and $H^2$- topology leads to two self-adjoint operators:

-\begin{theorem} The Dirac $Q$ and the Dirac Laplacian $P$ operators of a Dirac bundle over a compact Riemannian manifold $M$ without boundary have a regular discrete spectral resolution with the same eigenspaces.
-It exists a sequence $(\varphi_j,\lambda_j)_{j \ge 0}$ such that $(\varphi_j)_{j \ge 0}$ is an orthonormal basis of $L^2(V)$ and for every $j \ge 0$ it must hold $Q\varphi_j=\lambda_j \varphi_j$, $P\varphi_j=\lambda_j ^2\varphi_j$ and $\varphi_j\in C^{\infty}(V)$.
-The eigenvalues of the Dirac operator $(\lambda_j)_{j \ge 0 }$ form a sequence of reals increasing in absolute value converging to $\infty$ for $j\rightarrow +\infty$.
-The eigenvalues of the Dirac Laplacian are the squares of the eigenvalues of the Dirac operator and hence not negative. \end{theorem} Therefore, in any dimensions, for a Dirac bundle over a manifold without boundary the knowledge of the absolute value of spectrum for the Dirac operator and the Dirac Laplacian are completely equivalent.